shruthi-7/drowsiness-detection/README.md

 # drowsiness-detection
-this project is about to check the drowssiness of a person whno is driving ,whether they are sleepy or drunk while driving .by checking their condition the alaram will trigger .the alarm will trigger  while checking their conditions via  mediapipe and opencv (cv2) .the alaram will be triggered by pandas
+this project is about to check the drowssiness of a person who is driving ,whether they are sleepy or drunk while driving .By checking their condition the alaram will trigger .The alarm will trigger  while checking their conditions via  mediapipe and opencv (cv2) .the alaram will be triggered by pandas